keelancook/missionscenter/docs/advocacy-team-overview.md

 *   Beginning six months before their departure, meet with the missionaries once a month for prayer.
 *   After their departure, communicate regularly to develop a working prayer list.
 Use the list to pray individually for them and once a month, gather as a group to pray for them together.
-*   Pray for your missionary in your community group, with your family and in your own prayer time.
+*   Pray for your missionary in your community group, with your family, and in your own prayer time.

 ### Communicate:

-*   Write an email, connect on Facebook, make a Skype call, or connect in some other way with at least once a month.
+*   Write an email, connect on Facebook, make a video call, or connect in some other way at least once a month.
-*   Send birthday cards, anniversary cards or Christmas cards.
+*   Send birthday cards, anniversary cards, or Christmas cards.
 *   Ask if they have any practical needs that the Advocacy Team and/or the church body could help with.
-*   Ask questions about their physical, emotional and spiritual health.
+*   Ask questions about their physical, emotional, and spiritual health.
 *   Inform them of recent happenings with the church and happenings in your own life.
-*   Understand that life on the field is just as full (if not more so) than life in the U.S., and that you may not immediately hear back from them.
-If they don't get back with you within a week or so, try again.
+*   Understand that life on the field is just as full (if not more so) than life in the U.S. and that you may not immediately hear back from them.
+If they don't get back to you within a week or so, try again.
 If they continue to be non-responsive, contact the mission leadership within the church.

 ### Represent:

-*   The team leader should relate pertinent information on the missionary’s life and service (including prayer requests, updates, needs, concerns, etc.) to the mission leadership on a regular basis
+*   The team leader should relate pertinent information on the missionary’s life and service (including prayer requests, updates, needs, concerns, etc.) to the mission leadership regularly

 ### Provide: